SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

         do: # ...
       - lt: 25: # match 20% of the time - 25% less the previous 5%
         do: # ...

+.. extractor:: is-internal
+   :result: boolean

+   This returns a boolean value, ``true`` if the request is an internal request, and ``false`` if not.

+.. extractor:: ip-col
+   :arg: Column name or index

+   This must be used in the context of the modifier :mod:`ip-space` which creates the row context needed to extract the column value for that row.
+The argument can be the name of the column, if it has a name, or the index.
+Note index 0 is the IP address range, and data columns start at index 1.